willblev/PCBakers/_posts/2022-02-05-lemon-poppy-seed-cake.md

   cook: 60 minutes
   ingredients_markdown: |-
     * 1 ¾ cup all-purpose flour, more for pan
-    * Zest of 2 medium lemons
+    * Zest of 2 medium organic lemons (you don't want to eat any pesticides which can soak into the peel)
     * 1 cup sugar
     * ½ cup buttermilk
     * juice from 2 medium lemons (~4 tablespoons)